Fall 2022 incoming MFA class

-Billy Hunt (DG - CNF/PY) was born in a barn before running away like Elizabeth Berkley in Showgirls to NYC, where he co-owned a feminist-anarchist bookstore as part of a worker's collective and took minor parts in movies nobody cares about, including once as a crotch double for Kylie Minogue in a second-rate coming-of-age film about lesbian werewolves.
-After accidentally selling drugs for what he thinks was the lesser-known American mafia, he became a homeless drifter, hitchhiking and riding freight trains around the country looking like a turn-of-the-century orphan chimneysweep perpetually athirst and covered in soot.
+Billy Hunt was born in a barn before moving to NYC, where he co-owned a feminist-anarchist bookstore as part of a worker's collective and took minor parts in movies nobody cares about, including a second-rate coming-of-age film about lesbian werewolves.
+After working as a bike messenger for what in retrospect was probably the lesser-known American mafia, he hitchhiked and rode freight trains around the country looking like a turn-of-the-century orphan chimneysweep perpetually athirst and covered in soot.
 In 2018, he was awarded the Blackened, Charred Stump of Safety for his work disregarding the USFS Wildland Fire PPE requirements.
 Declining an offer to steward the tic-tac-toe-playing chicken in residency at an Arkansas casino, he instead had a brief and catastrophic bull riding career and eventually settled down training a herd of wild mustangs in Wyoming.
 He now lives in Richmond with his dog, Wrangler, where he is figuring out how to write.